Apply for a U.S. Visa

 Q.2 How will I get my passport back after the interview?

 You will receive your passport at the location you selected at the time you scheduled your interview.
-If you want to change this location you may do so until midnight two days before your appointment.
+If you want to change this location you may do so until 11.59pm on the day of your interview.
 The cost of the courier service is included in the visa application fee.

 Q.3 What happens to my passport if I'm not at home when the courier arrives?